 - Is your Pinterest account linked to your Twitter and Facebook account (not to mention your website)?

 - Is your LinkedIn experience up to date?

 - Does your Etsy bio still describe you as an Etsy newbie?

 Already have every single social media profile in ship-shape order?
 That’s great!
 But what about your usernames?
 Are they as consistent as possible throughout each social media network?
 Does your Twitter username match your domain name?
 Are your Twitter and Facebook addresses identical?
-Analyze and change carefully as needed—there’s no limit to the number of times you can change your Twitter username (or your domain name!), but Facebook URL (address) changes are limited to twice, and you can’t change the actual name of your page after 200 likes.
+Analyze and change carefully as needed—there’s no limit to the number of times you can change your Twitter username (or your domain name!), but Facebook URL (address) and page name changes are limited.